-- 1. The UDQE will be a series of one-and-a half hour programs, each of which will feature up to six sophomore BM candidates in fifteen minute recitals. - 2.
-All Bachelor of Music students must successfully complete the UDQE to continue in the program. - 3.
-Composition and Music Education majors must also successfully complete the appropriate UDQE interview. - 4.
-The recitals will be open to the public with printed programs, stage managers and appropriate lighting. - 5.
-Proper recital etiquette (stage presence, dress, bowing, etc) will be observed. - 6.
-In conjunction with School of Music division recommendations, each student and their teacher will determine appropriate repertoire to fit into the fifteen-minute time limit.
+- 1. All Bachelor of Music students must successfully complete the UDQE to continue in the program. - 2.
+The UDQE will take place during juries in the spring semester each year. - 3.
+Students taking the UDQE will sign up for two, ten-minute slots on the appropriate jury sign-up sheet. - 4.
+Students in the Bachelor of Music in Composition program will stand for the Upper Division Qualifying Exam in the spring of their sophomore year.
+The Upper Division Qualifying Exam will consist of a portfolio review and interview by a faculty panel assembled by the composition faculty.
+Students are required to bring scores for all compositions written while at Redlands. - 5.
+Proper recital etiquette (stage presence, dress, bowing, etc.) will be observed. - 6.
+In conjunction with School of Music division recommendations, each student and their teacher will determine appropriate repertoire to fit into the twenty-minute time limit.
 Literature must be chosen to best demonstrate the student's musical and technical abilities as well as their historical sensitivity and awareness of style.
 The literature performed should be substantial, challenging and represent different style periods as is appropriate to the instrument.
 Vocalists should also demonstrate a proficiency in a variety of languages. - 7.
 The program must be performed as approved by the teacher.
-Failure to do so will result in an automatic deferment. - 8.
+Failure to do so will result in an automatic failure. - 8.
 No scales or sight-reading will be required. - 9.
-At the end of each fifteen-minute recital, faculty members will vote privately one of three ways: a) to recommend the student for Upper Division study; b) to defer to the Performance Studies Committee; or c) to deny further study in the Bachelor of Music Degree program.
+At the end of each twenty-minute jury, faculty members will vote privately one of two ways: a) to recommend the student for Upper Division study; or b) to deny further study in the Bachelor of Music Degree program.
 There will be no faculty discussion. - 10.
 In order to pass the exam, the student needs a majority of votes in a category (Performance, Music Education or Composition).
-Students who receive a majority of failing votes will not be allowed to continue the Bachelor of Music degree.
-Students who either receive a majority of votes to defer or do not receive a majority will be deferred. - 11.
-Students that are deferred will repeat the program during the last week of classes for the Performance Studies Committee.
-The decision of the Performance Studies Committee will be final. - 12.
-Faculty may vote only if they hear all six of the students in a particular one-and-a-half hour program.
+Students who receive a majority of failing votes will not be allowed to continue the Bachelor of Music degree. - 11.
+Students who have a serious illness or injury and cannot perform the UDQE will perform the UDQE at the beginning of the following fall semester, prior to the add/drop deadline. - 12.
 Faculty will be encouraged to hear all of the programs in their entirety.

-For consistency, the Performance Studies Committee will hear all of the recitals. - 13.
-The Performance Studies Chair will tally the votes at the end of the day.
+- 13. The Assistant Dean will tally the votes at the end of the day.
 A personal letter, along with written comments from the faculty, will be distributed to the student's mailbox the following Monday.
 Results will be private. - 14.
 Although examinations can be made up for such matters as illness, there will be no retaking for reasons of poor performance.